Beyond Beanbags And Beer: How Coworking Companies Are Offering Bigger And Better Work Perks

 And for Aussies who don’t want to leave home for their nine-to-five, a Sydney-based co-working startup is set to bring accommodation in the mix, with plans to make it happen as soon as this October.

-As the sector becomes more crowded with new players entering the competition, flexible workspace operators are bringing in lifestyle elements into their spaces to maximise the revenue return on the property, a Colliers International report suggests.
+As the sector becomes more crowded with new players entering the competition, flexible workspace operators are bringing in lifestyle elements into their spaces for coworking companies to maximise the revenue return on the property, a Colliers International report suggests.

 “Flexible workspace operators that can provide a curated, holistic offering should see ready demand given that most people, not just digital knowledge workers, now see their working day extending beyond what could be considered normal working hours,” the report, Flexible Workplace Outlook Report – APAC 2018, says.